CURLOPT_CUSTOMREQUEST - custom request method

 #include <curl/curl.h>

-CURLcode curl_easy_setopt(CURL *handle, CURLOPT_CUSTOMREQUEST, char *request);
+CURLcode curl_easy_setopt(CURL *handle, CURLOPT_CUSTOMREQUEST, char *method);

 Pass a pointer to a null-terminated string as parameter.

-When you change the request method by setting
+When changing the request method by setting

-only change the actual string sent in the request.
+behaves or acts: you only change the actual string sent in the request.

 This option can be used to specify the request: